SAND-Lab/MEA-NAP/docs/_build/html/_sources/guide-for-advanced-users.rst.txt

 ``Params.filterLowPass``
 """""""""""""""""""""""""""

- * the low pass frequency (Hz) to use on the raw signal before spike detection
+ * The low pass frequency (Hz) to use on the raw signal before spike detection
  * argument type : float
  * default value : 600